joshua-hvmn/SIA/README.md

 Here is a simple, all-in-one Docker Compose app that provides self hosted AI chat, a chat GUI, SearXNG web search, and a reverse proxy.

-SIA uses popular open source tools; it's extensible; and setup and management are greatly simplified by the included scripts.
+SIA uses popular open source tools; it's extensible; and setup and management are greatly simplified by the included command line tool (script).

 ## What is included?